sharon1160/Tutorial-JS/README.md

 # TutorialJS
-Exercises and activities to learn JavaScript.
+Practices and activities to learn JavaScript.